daihuaiii/SuM_ICD/README.md

 # Enhanced ICD-10 Code Assignment of Clinical Texts: A Summarization-Based Approach

-The source code is for the manuscript: Enhanced ICD-10 Code Assignment of Clinical Texts: A Summarization-Based Approach
+The code is for the paper: Enhanced ICD-10 Code Assignment of Clinical Texts: A Summarization-Based Approach